 Melting the Cheese and Browning the Tortillas

-Once the cheese started bubbling, I placed the filled tortillas on top to attach everything together.
+Once the cheese started bubbling, I carefully placed the filled tortillas on top so everything would stick together perfectly.

-I kept talking to Michael while cooking.
-We joked about searing versus frying.
-Searing is for very hot pans and usually for meat, but here, I’m just browning the tortillas enough to crisp them without burning.
+While cooking, Michael and I kept chatting.
+We joked about searing versus frying—searing is usually for very hot pans and meat, but here, I’m just browning the tortillas enough to crisp them without burning.

 Adding the Final Touches